BAJAJ FINSERV DIRECT LIMITED

 Equity Market

 The equity market involves trading of shares that represent ownership in companies.
-Equity investors may earn dividends and benefit from capital appreciation.
+Equity shareholders may receive dividends, and share prices may change over time based on market conditions.
 Shares can be common (ordinary) or preference shares with different rights.

 Capital markets include a variety of platforms and instruments where long-term funds are raised and traded.
 Common examples include: